Pearson-Higher-Ed/design/c/buttons/v2.1.2/index.md

   - type: two column
     text: |
-      Buttons comes in three sizes:
+      There are three sizes of buttons:

       * __Large (Standard):__ This is the default size.
 Use this size for touch devices to meet accessibility requirements.
       * __Medium:__ Medium buttons are only used to pair with equally sized input fields.
 Primary button is not available in this size.